codyprashant/vfs-autobot-docker-public/README.md

 Related Projects are available at below projects for frontend to visualize data

-- Backend for Frontend component : - https://github.com/codyprashant/vfs-tracker
+- Backend for Frontend component : - [Git Repo](https://github.com/codyprashant/vfs-tracker)
-- Frontend for Slots Tracking : - https://github.com/codyprashant/vfs-tracker-FE
+- Frontend for Slots Tracking : - [Git Repo](https://github.com/codyprashant/vfs-tracker-FE) | [Live Site](https://vfsslot-tracker.netlify.app/)
 We will merge all three project soon in future.

 ## How to run locally